Reflections of an unhappy world

 Anton Chekhov had an enviable career.
 Published at a young age, he found instant success.
 Soon, Chekhov was winning awards and being hailed by the likes of Tolstoy.
 In addition to his rare talent, Chekhov was prolific.
 He wrote over 200 short stories and authored eight plays.
 Yet, he wasn’t only a critical darling.
 His writing was popular with the regular people he wrote about.
 By the time of his death at age 44, Chekhov was considered a national treasure of Russia.

-Posthumously, his fame would increase.
+Posthumously, his fame would only increase.
 Chekhov’s first admirers in the West included James Joyce and Virginia Woolf.
 Today, critics rank Chekhov among history’s greatest writers.
-His presence is felt in the shows we watch on Netflix and HBO, and in popular novels.
+His presence is felt in current shows we watch on Netflix and HBO, and in popular novels.
 Chekhov’s cool, detached style is there.
 Many believe Chekhov to be the father of the modern story.

 If Faustian bargains were possible, Chekhov’s success would be a model case.

-Taking this absurd notion one step further, within all of Chekhov’s worldly success, the Devil included a thorn.
+Taking this absurd notion one step further, within all of Chekhov’s worldly successes, the Devil included a thorn.
 Chekhov’s stories are often not likable.
 Exquisitely crafted, well-paced, articulate, stimulating; Chekhov’s stories are all of these, but rarely simply enjoyable.

 If Faustian bargains were possible, Chekhov’s success would be a model case.